glorphindale/langohr.docs/articles/queues.md

 I/O exceptions that may arise during the consumer's lifespan.

-### Accessing message metadata
+### Accessing Message Metadata

-The *header* object in the example above provides access to message metadata and delivery information:
+The *metadata* parameter in the example above provides access to message metadata and delivery information:

  * Message content type
  * Message content encoding